Aach, Baden-Württemberg: Law and government

 Aach has formed a cooperation with the nearby City of Engen sharing some of its administrative domains.

 Aach has a city council with ten seats.
-The last elections in 2017 brought three 5 for the CDU, and five seats for independent voters' associations.
+The last elections in 2017 brought five for the CDU, and five seats for independent voters' associations.
 Aach's mayor is Manfred Ossola, elected in 2017 with 97.42% of the vote at a 70.4% turnout rate.
-He proceded the term of Severin Graf, mayor from December 2001 until December 2017.
+He succeeded the term of Severin Graf, mayor from December 2001 until December 2017.

 Coat of arms

 Blazon: "In red a golden (yellow) lion with three silver (white) stars distributed between the paws."

 Significance: The lion can be considered as an indication of the affiliation to Habsburg.
 The stars served to distinguish it from the coat of arms of the dominion.